Sitin/the-love-geometry/javascript/README.md

 Get Ready for PEG
 -----------------

-Take a look at [PEGjs parser](https://pegjs.org/) it's a Javascript parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.
+Take a look at [PEGjs](https://pegjs.org/).
+It's a Javascript parser for [parser expression grammars](https://www.wikiwand.com/en/Parsing_expression_grammar) which is very similar to context-free grammars you may know from the Computer Science courses.